High School Prodigies Have It Easy Even in Another World: Seven Prodigies

 Tsukasa is a prime minister while still in high school, and because he has been a target of frequent assassination attempts, he is also a very capable fighter.
-His father was a former prime minister who used corrupted means to provide luxury for the family and held absolute power until Tsukasa disapproved of his actions and exposed his faults, leading to his execution and his mother disowning him.
+His father was a former prime minister who used corrupt means to provide luxury for the family and held absolute power until Tsukasa disapproved of his actions and exposed his faults, leading to his execution and his mother disowning him.
 Tsukasa is childhood friends with Masato and Shinobu.
 Tsukasa chooses to benefit others over himself, family, friends and associates.
 After conquering the Empire, Tsukasa takes charge of politics to avert foreseen war affairs.
 He has heterochromia.